 Matt received his Bachelor degree in Fisheries and Wildlife from OSU during which time he also worked for the U.S. Coast Guard Marine Safety Office and the Environmental Protection Agency Western Ecology lab.
 Matt conducted his Master’s research at the National Institute for Nutrition and Seafood Research in Bergen, Norway as a U.S.-Norway Fulbright scholar.
-He is currently in a PhD program at Oregon State University.
-Matt’s research is focused on larval fish nutrition, with an emphasis on the delivery and requirements for water-soluble nutrients.
+He earned a Ph.D. at Oregon State University where his research focused on larval fish nutrition, with an emphasis on the delivery and requirements for water-soluble nutrients.
 Matt teaches Reproduction and Nutrition of Aquatic Animals (AQS 232).
 Matt’s goal in the program is to change the paradigm concerning how we think about feeding and nutrition in public aquaria.

 “I hope to inspire up-and-coming aquarists to pursue captive rearing of aquatic animals rather than rely on wild-capture for stocking marine exhibits.”